 According to Dr. Benson, the relaxation response is,

 The relaxation response is a physical state of deep rest that changes the physical and emotional responses to stress… and the opposite of the fight or flight response.”
 It is “an opposite, involuntary response that causes a reduction in the activity of the sympathetic nervous system.

-The relaxation response is difficult at first but if you set some time aside everyday you will learn the technique in no time.
+The relaxation response is difficult at first but if you set some time aside every day you will learn the technique in no time.
 Try to set 10 to 20 minutes a day aside to practice.
-Since this can be practiced while doing other task, try to take time while doing some normal task such as; walking, before bed, in the park, or during yoga.
-Dr. Benson says the relaxation response should not be practiced within two hours of eating because it may effect the digestive system.
+Since this can be practiced while doing other tasks, try to take time while doing some normal task such as; walking, before bed, in the park, or during yoga.
+Dr. Benson says the relaxation response should not be practiced within two hours of eating because it may affect the digestive system.